 In North Carolina, a MOST form is usually printed on bright pink paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-Taken together, a Living Will and a Health Care Power of Attorney can provide more information than a MOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a MOST form, you do not need a DNR order, but you should still complete these two important health care directives to provide a full set of wishes about your care.
+Taken together, a living will and health care power of attorney can provide more information than a MOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For more information about making health care directives, see North Carolina Living Wills and Health Care Powers of Attorney: What You Need to Know.

 For general information about how to document your health care wishes, see the Living Wills & Medical Powers of Attorney section of Nolo.com.